idvorkin/techdiary/notes/machine-learning.md

 Models can be created and trained locally with tools like sci-kit for small sets of training data.
 With large amounts of training data, models can built using large scale cloud providers like Amazon SageMaker or Azure ML Studio.

-### Implementing ML Algorithom
+### Implementing ML Algorithm

-This is the equivalent of implementing data structures and algorithoms.
-As an example from convential algorithoms, a linked list and linked list insertion routine.
+This is the equivalent of implementing data structures and algorithms.
+As an example from conventional algorithms, a linked list and linked list insertion routine.

-At this level of abstraction no data is required, as we're just building algothoms.
-Building these algorithoms requires knowledge of hard math.
+At this level of abstraction no data is required, as we're just building algorithms.
+Building these algorithms requires knowledge of hard math.

 The algorithm would usually be hard math, and written in languages like TensorFlow and PyTorch.

 ### Converting an ML model to hardware

-This is the equivelant of compiling C or assembly code to machine code.
+This is the equivalent of compiling C or assembly code to machine code.
 The machine code can execute on different hardware.
-Unlike convential programming ML algoriths are slow on CPUs fast on GPUs and fast on specialized hardware like CoreML for iOS and TensorFlow Lite for Android.
+Unlike conventional programming ML algorithms are slow on CPUs fast on GPUs and fast on specialized hardware like CoreML for iOS and TensorFlow Lite for Android.
 CPU's are slowest because they are optimized for integer operations on few threads (E.g. high end CPU has 8 threads).
 GPUs are optimized for parallel floating point optimization (E.g.high end GPU has 560K threads).
-I'm not sure the performance of CoreML, but it can always be improved with hardare revisions (and I suspect it will be).
+I'm not sure the performance of CoreML, but it can always be improved with hardware revisions (and I suspect it will be).

-## What category of problems can ML algorithoms solve
+## What category of problems can ML algorithms solve

 ### Classification